Hedgehogs

 This term’s topic;

-PE this term is on a Monday and a Friday.
+PE this term is on a Tuesday and a Friday.
 Please wear your PE uniform on these days and ensure that earrings are removed.

 Week 1